 If you have custom city, county, or postal code lists created in IDX Broker, you can apply those lists to your omnibar by choosing them from the drop downs.
 If you have yet to create these lists, you can create custom city, county, and postal code lists here.

 If you want to direct your visitors to a specific property type, say Residential, or Condos, you can set a default property type for your omnibar in this section.

-Don't settle anymore for the core fields like price or city to search from.
+You no longer need to settle for the core fields like price or city in the omnibar search.
 Now you can add any additional fields that are available from your MLS.
 Don't forget to note what fields are available in the Placeholder text below.